nordkamp/Zooming-Zoomer/README.md

 ### Requirements
 OBS Studio, Zoom and Python3.
 In terms of python3 modules, you will need to install pynput and psutil with pip if they are not already installed.

+### Usage
+Edit the TIMETABLE dictionary in the script to what your timetable is, with durations and zoom links.
+After that, you can execute it directly as a script, or you can run the python interpreter on it:

+`
+python3 /path/to/zooming_zoomer.py
+`

+and wait for it to exit once your lectures have been recorded.